rivergillis/gatsby-blog/blog/building-a-graphics-rendering-loop-with-react-and-typescript.md

 > My pixels have gone, my pixels have vanished!
 Perhaps they weren't even there to begin with.
 Won't someone teach me the orthopraxy?
 >
-> &mdash; 16 seconds pre-coffee break.
+> &mdash; Recorded 16 seconds pre-coffee break.
 Subject: a frustrated coder.

 So you've decided to build a game or animation engine, and you're interested in rendering the whole thing in React, maybe even with TypeScript.
 After a few attempts, you've realized that building the rendering loop is trickier than you thought.
 Or at least, that was what happened to me as I was working on my [Game Boy emulator](https://github.com/rivergillis/tsgb).
 After a little research, I've come to a solution that I'm happy with.
 Let's see how to get there.